securityfirst/secfirst.org/content/privacy.md

 * The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought.

-You can withdraw your consent easily by telephone, email, or by post (see Contact Details below).
+You can withdraw your consent easily by telephone, email, or by post (see contact details below).

 *	The right to object to the processing of personal data where applicable.